-You can add all the deadbolts you want, but the second you open your front door to greet an unexpected visitor you expose yourself and your family to some risk.
 Of course, you can view the visitor through a peep-hole and decide not to answer the door.
-But that just sends the message that no one's home.
-Some criminals track those "no answer" homes and mark them for return "visits."
-So it's always best to answer the door, but to do it remotely.
+But that just sends the message that no one’s home.
+Some criminals track those “no answer” homes and mark them for return “visits.”
+So it’s always best to answer the door, but to do it remotely.
 Here are three ways to do that.

 Several companies sell front door video intercom systems.
 Some require a dedicated cable from the front door camera/doorbell to a base station.
 The base station includes a video screen and handset or handsfree speakerphone.
 Others styles operate wirelessly between the camera and base station.
 I’m not a big fan of these systems because you can only answer the door and see the video from the base station.
 So you have to run to the base station every time someone rings your doorbell.

 Thankfully there’s a better option—a cordless phone system with wireless door video.
 The system, made by cordless phone manufacturer VTECH, includes a wireless video camera/doorbell unit and two cordless phones.
 When a visitor presses the doorbell, the cordless phones emit a chime tone to differentiate the door call from a phone call.
 The phone then displays a color snapshot of the visitor.
 You can talk to the visitor and view live video at the same time.
 If you’re not home, the camera stores a still photo of the visitor so you can see who came to your door while you were away.